 The site is now occupied by four-storey tenements, which Historic Scotland considers to be sufficiently important in architectural terms to be worth listing Grade B. They date the tenements to the 1880s, but the buildings are somewhat older as Victoria Road was first laid out in the late 1850s, linking the city with the open spaces to the south, including the new Queen’s Park.

 The first notice appeared in the Glasgow Herald in March 1864: 'To Let, at Eglinton Terrace, houses of 3 and 4 rooms and kitchen, bathrooms &c, with garden plots if required.'
-This was bigger than many people required, and some of the residents took in lodgers; a Mrs Cook of 3 Eglinton Terrace advertised 'Two young men may have share parlour and bed room'.
-A few of the tenants at Number 3 can be identified from Glasgow street directories, including a bookseller and an accountant, but none of them appear to be founders of Queen’s Park FC.
+This was bigger than many people required, and some of the residents took in lodgers; Mrs Cook of 3 Eglinton Terrace advertised 'Two young men may have share parlour and bed room'.
+A few of the tenants at Number 3 can be identified from Glasgow street directories, including a bookseller and an accountant, although none of them appear to be founders of Queen's Park FC.

-So why did the Queen’s Park founders chose to meet in this particular property?
-A crucial clue comes from an advert in the Glasgow Herald on 8 July 1867, just one day before the meeting: 'To Let at 3 Eglinton Terrace, Victoria Road, Parlour and Bed Room.
+So why did the Queen's Park founders chose to meet in this particular property?
+A potential clue comes from an advert in the Glasgow Herald on 8 July 1867, just one day before the meeting: 'To Let at 3 Eglinton Terrace, Victoria Road, Parlour and Bed Room.
 Plunge and shower bath in house.'
 Would that vacant parlour have had enough room for 20 people to gather?

 While the definitive answer to that question will probably never be known, the precise location of 3 Eglinton Terrace can be pinpointed to what is now the tenement entrance at 404 Victoria Road, between the Victoria Bar which occupies 400-402 and Optical Express at 406-408.
+A close examination of the Glasgow street directories shows clearly the evolution of Eglinton Terrace and its residents up to the 1890s.

-Unremarkable and unloved, this ordinary suburban tenement is the location for the foundation of Scotland’s first association football club, and is therefore of great significance for our sporting heritage.
+This unremarkable suburban tenement is the location for the foundation of Scotland’s first association football club, and is therefore of great significance for our sporting heritage.

 At present, however, there is nothing to mark the spot.
 Commemorative plaque, anyone?